Galatians Chapter Four

 Galatians 4:24-26

-These things may be taken figuratively, for the women represent two covenants.
-One covenant is from Mount Sinai and bears children who are to be slaves: This is Hagar.
-Now Hagar stands for Mount Sinai in Arabia and corresponds to the present city of Jerusalem, because she is in slavery with her children.
-But the Jerusalem that is above is free, and she is our mother.
+Now, to make a midrash on these things: the two women are two covenants.
+One is from Mount Sinai and bears children for slavery - this is Hagar.
+Hagar is Mount Sinai in Arabia; she corresponds to the present Yerushalayim, for she serves as a slave along with her children.
+But the Yerushalayim above is free, and she is our mother;

 Mount Sinai represents the Mosaic Law and, as we saw in chapter three, the law does not have the power to free us.
 Therefore, those who trust in the law remain slaves and this corresponds to Hagar and her son Ishmael.
 Today, the equivalent are those who practice Islam, which began in Arabia, as they are slaves to rituals that cannot bring salvation and freedom.
 Likewise, the city of Jerusalem today is captive to those who are trying to earn their freedom.
 But, the new Jerusalem which is coming (see Revelation21) is not for those who try to earn it but those that accept the freedom that comes through faith in Jesus Christ.